fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 A *sequence* is a logical series of elements all of one type.
 Individual sequence elements are computed only as required, so a sequence can provide better performance than a list in situations in which not all the elements are used.

-	// sequences can use yield and can contain subsequences let seq1 =
+	// Sequences can use yield and contain subsequences let seq1 =
 		seq {
 	        // "yield" adds one element